 Many towns allow toters at the curb after dusk.
 Raccoons learn the pattern faster than new residents do.
 Tight lids and bungee habits matter more than brand names.
 If you store bins beside a detached garage with a pet door, assume animals will test the gap.

 Retail and small plazas with shared enclosures see the same story on a larger scale: one loose chain on a gate, one propped lid, and the morning crew arrives to a pad that looks like a storm hit.
+The damage is not only cosmetic.
+Grease and food residue attract flies, ants, and rodents that overlap with general insect and rodent control conversations when the same corner of the property stays messy week after week.

 Marinas and cottage lanes add another wrinkle: bins near bulkheads and dunes where wind flips lids that felt secure at dusk.
 If you manage a rental, add a short note in your guest book about same morning placement when local rules allow.
 Guests mean well; they simply do not know which nights your block sounds like a metal concert.

-Homeowner steps that actually help
+Homeowner habits that actually help

 Put bags inside lidded containers whenever local rules allow.
 Loose bags are an open invitation.